Categorification and mirror symmetry for Grassmannians: Cluster algebras, monoids and cones

 we have

-which is precisely the Fomin-Zelevinsky mutation relation between cluster variables.
+which is precisely the Fomin--Zelevinsky mutation relation between cluster variables.
 So the cluster variables coincide with the set of $\gamma(M)\in H$ for all $M$ that are rigid indecomposable and reachable from $T$, by induction.

 \itmref{itm:clus2} There is an isomorphism of fields

 We need to show that $f(\gamma(M))=\gamma'(M)$ for all $M$ indecomposable rigid and reachable from $T$.
 We have

 and $f(\gamma(U_k^*))=\gamma'(U_k^*)$ provided $f(\gamma(U))=\gamma'(U)$.
 Therefore $f(\gamma(M))=\gamma'(M)$ for all $M$ which are reachable from $T$, by induction. \end{proof}